 When assembled as a parliament, or in their legislative capacity, they had no control over the taxes levied for the empire, Reichs-steuer, for the circle, Kreis-steuer, and for the dowry of the monarch's daughters, Prinzessin-steuer.
-But over all other taxes they held complete control. could be levied without their approbation. presented, but it belonged to the sovereign to confirm the presentation, to all places connected either with the collection or the expenditure of the taxes, and they took them into their custody when they were collected.
-Few alterations could be made in the administration of justice without the approbation of the states; but on this subject there is nothing precise; there being regulations extant issued by the government alone without the consent of the states, that had all the effects of laws, without the name. \ tion of justice.
-They appointed, for example, to some of the judges' places in the Court of Appeals at Celle, and to many others.
+But over all other taxes they held complete control.
+None could be levied without their approbation.
+They presented, but it belonged to the sovereign to confirm the presentation, to all places connected either with the collection or the expenditure of the taxes, and they took them into their custody when they were collected.
+Few alterations could be made in the administration of justice without the approbation of the states; but on this subject there is nothing precise; there being regulations extant issued by the government alone without the consent of the states, that had all the effects of laws, without the name.?

 Before the existence of standing armies, the states were consulted as to levying and disciplining the troops.
 Since then, however, they have had nothing to do with any thing relative to war.
-At a former period, no alteration was made in any thing relative to the church without the consent of the states, and they possessed the presentation to many appointments connected with the administra-
+At a former period, no alteration was made in any thing relative to the church without the consent of the states, and they possessed the presentation to many appointments connected with the administration of justice.
+They appointed, for example, to some of the judges' places in the Court of Appeals at Celle, and to many others.